-Unlike some organisations who just focus on supporting one main service (e.g. poverty or homelessness), we focus on supporting and connecting people with whatever service they may need.
-We understand that people often have a range of complex needs and life circumstances, so we focus on the individual first to find ways to address their specific need.
+Unlike some organisations that just focus on supporting one main service (e.g. poverty or homelessness), we focus on supporting and connecting people with whatever service they may need.
+We understand that people often have a range of complex needs and life circumstances, so we focus on the individual first to find ways to address their specific needs.

 We work with them to coordinate the services, reducing the need for them to share their story repeatedly, which can be traumatic for many people.

 We help them take the first step, then the next, and the next.
 Small manageable steps to help them improve their lives.